At The Regis School students are expected to wear the school uniform outlined below.

 - Years 10-11 Blue shirt (long or short sleeve)

-- Knitted v neck long sleeved jumper with sky blue stripe in the neck OR knitted v neck sleeveless jumper with sky blue stripe in the neck
+- Knitted v neck long sleeved jumper with sky blue stripe in the neck OR knitted v neck sleeveless jumper with sky blue stripe in the neck.
+No other sweatshirt or hoodie is allowed

 - Black business jacket with school logo